EnriqueCerv/InterfaceDemo/instructions/03-React-VSCode.md

     Wait until a webpage (http://localhost:3000/project-name) pop up and then you should be able to see the following page.
 Note that you have to **keep the terminal window open** for the page to keep updated.
     ![react-localhost](https://i.postimg.cc/RVyWSF4F/react-localhost.png)

-  - To open your application folder in VSCode, open another terminal or comman prompt window and type:
+  - To open your application folder in VSCode, open another terminal or command prompt window and type:
     ```
     cd project-name
     code .
     ```
     You should be able to see the project files in VSCode window.

+    You may need to install the command code . on VSCode first.
+To do this open VSCode and press cmd + Shift + P (ctrol on Windows) to open the Command Palette.
+Begin typing: "Install 'code'" and select option Shell Command: "Install 'code' command in PATH".

   - Open file ```App.js``` in the folder ```project-name/src``` in VSCode, replace the tenth line with the following sentence and save the changes:
     ```